facelessuser/coloraide/docs/src/markdown/strings.md

 ### Precision

 `precision` controls the precision of the output values.
-The name is a little misleading as it will actually adjust the precision and scale of the values.
+The name is a little misleading as it will actually adjusts the precision and scale of the values.
 The default is 5.
 In some cases, like the sRGB hex output, precision may not really come into play as hex values are rounded to the nearest whole number.